 CEO and President

-NYRA is one of the largest thoroughbred horse racing organizations in the U.S. and is the cornerstone of New York State’s horse racing industry, which is responsible for more than $2.1 billion in annual economic impact and more than 17,000 jobs.
+NYRA tracks are the cornerstone of New York State’s thoroughbred industry, which is responsible for 19,000 jobs and more than $3 billion in annual economic impact to New York State.

 As CEO and President since 2013, Kay has led NYRA in its efforts to create a stronger financial and business foundation.
 Prior to his arrival, NYRA had not generated an operating profit for several years.
 In the first three full fiscal years of Kay’s administration, NYRA not only generated profits, but did so for the first time in consecutive years since 1993 and 1994.